Managing protection sets

 • Policies will be automatically unassigned from the entities in the source.

-• If you move an AWS account or a Google Cloud project, the credential groups that were manually assigned to the instances in the account or the project will be automatically unassigned from those instances.
+• If you move an AWS account, an Azure resource group, or a Google Cloud project, the credential groups that were manually assigned to the instances in the source will be automatically unassigned from those instances.

 • An cannot be moved to a different protection set if its default AWS IAM role is assigned to an existing target.
-To be able to move the to a different protection set, you must either delete the target or make sure that the target uses a different cloud account.
+To be able to move the to a different protection set, you must either delete the target or make sure that the target uses a different IAM role.

 Procedure

-1. In the Protection Sets dialog box, click New New.
+1. In the Protection Sets dialog box, click Move Sources.

-3. From the list of available sources, select one or more sources that you want to include in the protection set.
+3. From the list of sources that are included in the selected protection set, select one or more sources that you want to move to the destination protection set.

-As an alternative to adding or removing sources by using the R‑Cloud web user interface, you can also add or remove Google Cloud projects from protection sets by using a label.
-For details, see the following topics:
+As an alternative to moving sources by using the R‑Cloud web user interface, you can also do the following:

 Adding Google Cloud projects to a protection set by using a label